|Home > Help >Membership & account>Rules & policies>Global seller performance standards|

 Sellers need to maintain a defect rate of 2% or lower to meet minimum global seller performance standards, and a defect rate of 0.5% or lower to meet global Top Rated Seller standards.

 Any case or return that is referred to eBay or PayPal for review and is found in your favor—or found to be no fault of the buyer or seller—won't count against your performance rating.
-Learn more about cases that count against your seller performance.

 The transaction defect rate won't affect your seller status until you have transactions with defects involving at least 5 different buyers, or at least 4 different buyers to impact Top Rated status, within your evaluation period.

 Sellers in the global program need to maintain a late shipment rate of less than 5% for Top Rated and less than 10% for all sellers.

 To improve your seller performance rating, follow these best practices for all your transactions, which can also help you achieve Top Rated Seller status.
 You can also review these tips on becoming a better seller.